joganalon/matrixMultiplyStrassen/README.md

 ### `strassen`

 The `strassen` code implements the Strassen algorithm for matrix multiplication.
+This is a fleshed out version of the my initial implementation of the Strassen algorithm, developed during a class session.
 Here's a brief overview of the components:

 - **`Matrix` struct**: Defines a matrix structure with a size and data stored in a vector of vectors.
 - **`addMatrices` function**: Adds two matrices element-wise.